All about the Spongy moth (formerly known as the European Gypsy moth)

 4. Moth stage - around mid-July to mid-August - The shortest stage , focus on other stages 1-3 above.

-Mainly white in colour, the female LDD moth has a wingspan of 60 - 70mm with dark brown zig zag lines that cross horizontally across their wings.
-Female LDD moths remain on the tree they fed on while in the caterpillar stage.
+Mainly white in colour, the female Spongy moth has a wingspan of 60 - 70mm with dark brown zig zag lines that cross horizontally across their wings.
+Female Spongy moths remain on the tree they fed on while in the caterpillar stage.
 Their body mass makes it difficult for them to fly.

 The male moth is brown in colour with darker brown zig zagging lines horizontally across their wings.
 The male moth is smaller than the female and has a wingspan of 35 - 40mm.
 Only male moths can fly.